edgio-docs/edgio-docs/src/guides/v5/performance/caching.md

 - `edge.staleWhileRevalidateSeconds` is not yet implemented.
 Only `edge.maxAgeSeconds` is used to set the cache time to live.
 - `edge.key` is not supported.
 Cache keys are always based solely on url, method, the `accept-encoding` and `host` headers, and body.

-## Ensuring Versioned Browser Assets are Permanently Available {/*ensuring-versioned-browser-assets-are-permanently-available*/}
+## Ensuring Versioned Browser Assets Are Permanently Available {/*ensuring-versioned-browser-assets-are-permanently-available*/}

 In order to ensure that users who are actively browsing your site do not experience issues during a deployment, developers can configure certain client-side assets to be permanently available, even after a new version of the site has been deployed.
 For example,